masako-yamada/react-native-rating-request/README.md

   - `decline`: The "no thanks, I don't want to ever rate this" button label
   - `delay`: The "maybe I'll rate this later if I'm feeling charitable" button label
   - `accept`: The "oh my gosh I love this app so much so I'll rate it right now" button label
 - `showIsEnjoyingDialog`: A boolean to show the "Are you enjoying this app?" dialog before showing the rating dialog
+- `showRateReviewDialogIOS`: A boolean to show a alert asking the user for the rating, before showing the actual rating alert (Only IOS)
 - `timingFunction`: A method that takes the configuration object, the rated and declined date, the current total count of uses and the current total count of positive events.

 ````javascript